vrockai/pipeline-test/docs/content.md

 ---

-## Low FODMAP diet in irritable bowel syndrome: a review of recent clinical trials and meta-analyses.
+## Low FODMAP diet in irritable bowel syndrome: a review of recent clinical trials and meta-analyses
- 15.07.2022, _K Whelan, H Staudacher_

-The low fermentable oligosaccharides, disaccharides, monosaccharides and polyol (FODMAP) diet is widely used in the dietary management of irritable bowel syndrome (IBS).
-The aim of this review is to summarize recent evidence regarding the use of the low FODMAP diet in IBS and other gastrointestinal disorders from recent clinical trials and meta-analyses.

 [Source](https://doi.org/10.1097/MCO.0000000000000854)

-10.1097/MCO.0000000000000854

 ---